Cornell-CS5454-Fall2014/i-am-here-server/README.md

 * **GET** /image/*:id:*
     - Return the image of the given image id.
 The returned content-type is "image/jpeg"

+*(I made a mistake in using PUT method for updates.
+The POST method is more appropriate for this scenario (see [explanation](http://stackoverflow.com/questions/630453/put-vs-post-in-rest)).
+For consistency, both POST and PUT are supported.)*
 # What an "I am here" mobile app should do?

 An "I am here" mobile app is responsible to submit an occupancy entry when the user enters Cornell Tech,